 State laws sometimes also deal with whether or not the HOA can place a lien on a rule-breaking owner's home for past-due fines.
 Some states do not allow liens for fines at all, and others do, but generally only in certain circumstances (such as when a large amount is owed).

 Nearly all states' laws require prior notification to the homeowner of the violation and the HOA's intent to file a lien.
 Although placement of liens against an owner's home for unpaid fines are not common (liens are more often used in the case of unpaid dues and assessments), they are sometimes used as a means of enforcement.
 If the HOA is successful in a lawsuit against a homeowner and has a lien against the home, it could get the right to foreclose on the owner's home to collect the amount of fines owed.

 If you break a rule and end up in a dispute with the HOA, do you have any grounds upon which to argue?
 Provided the HOA is acting within its enforcement powers and has followed the correct procedures, it's not likely.

 If you feel that the HOA is singling you out, however, perhaps based on many of your neighbors having violated a particular rule with no enforcement in years, you should bring this up in discussions with the HOA.
 If you believe the HOA has not followed the required procedures, or you are unsure what your rights are under your state's laws, you might wish to contact an attorney in your area experienced in HOA matters to assist you.

 Usually, however, one's best bet as a homeowner is to follow the community rules.
 Like them or not, that's what you agreed to when you bought in the development.
-So, take down the metal fence, put up a nice wood one, and get on with your life!
+So, take down the metal fence, put up a nice wooden one, and get on with your life!